Angela Bischoff and Tooker Gomberg

 So there you have it.
 Tools for the Evolution.
 You can easily join the millions of people around the world working towards ecological health and sustainability just by doing something.
-With a bit of effort, and some extraordinary luck, a sustainable future may be assured for us and the planet.
+With genuine effort, and some luck, a sustainable future may be assured for us and the planet.
 Go forth and agitate.

 The Troublemaker's Teaparty is a print version of The Citizen's Handbook published in 2003.
 It contains all of The Handbook plus additional material on preventing grassroots rot, strategic action, direct action and media advocacy.
 You can get a copy of The Teaparty from bookstores, Amazon or New Society Publishers.